 We are happy to specifically support the annual month-long inter-nunnery debating session called Jang Gonchoe.
 This practice of debate combines logical thinking with a deeper understanding of Buddhist philosophy and is an essential part of monastic education in the Tibetan tradition.
 The debate training helps not only to preserve the Tibetan culture, but provides the nuns with the opportunity to learn from a centuries-old tradition which will enable and empower them to become great teachers in their own right.
 The benefit of this is immeasurable and will create an enduring legacy for generations to come.
 Learn more about The Tibetan Nuns Project.

-In 2006 the Deboche Project was formed by a group of individuals concerned about the Tibetan and Sherpa nuns that resided in the Deboche convent in Nepal.
+The Deboche Project: In 2006, the Deboche Project was formed by a group of individuals concerned about the Tibetan and Sherpa nuns that resided in the Deboche convent in Nepal.
 Their goal now is to build new residences and a year-round teaching/ meditation facility, not only for the nuns, but to provide a source for the cultural preservation for the surrounding villages.

 The nuns of Deboche are considered ceremonial nuns who perform ‘pujas’ or religious ceremonies throughout the Khumbu.
 They start each day with prayers for the well being of all sentient beings, that they may find happiness through compassion and loving kindness.
 The nuns have voiced a desire for further monastic training so that they may become teachers and learned mediators.

 By rebuilding Deboche and creating a teaching/meditation facility, we are working to enable these nuns and other dedicated students to achieve lifelong goals and preserve their Tibetan/Sherpa culture and Buddhist traditions.
-See details of the nunnery restoration and expansion project.
+Read Construction Project Updates as of November 2018.
+And, here you can see details of the original nunnery restoration and expansion project.

 The Nuns of Shechen Orgyen Chodzong Nunnery – Shechen Orgyen Chodzong Nunnery is one of the few facilities in Bhutan where women can study and practice in the Nyingma tradition.
 This small nunnery was the first monastic center founded by Dilgo Khyentse Rinpoche after leaving Tibet.
 Upon his death in 1991, the facilities were expanded to create a vibrant practice and study center, giving women the unique opportunity to train in the lineage of Dilgo Khyentse Rinpoche.
 This project allows for completion of a new hostel for the growing community of nuns.
 One hundred and fifteen nuns currently live in the nunnery, practicing and performing ceremonies based on the rare terma cycles of Dilgo Khyentse Rinpoche, which are only kept alive in a few monastic centers.